cpard/cuckoo/README.md

 You can also take a look to the source code, if you want to implement Cuckoo Hashing as a way to learn using Rust, I'd suggest to try and follow the Golang implementation as I did and take a look at this implementation if you feel stuck on something.

 I'm pretty sure most of the things I did, could have been implemented in a better way, especially a number of clone operations that can be found in the code.
 If you have any suggestions on how the code can be improved, please let me know!

+TODO: Implement iterators to iterate over keys and (k,v).
+This will be a good exercise in implementing iterators in Rust.